Gbengard/application-assessment-repo/Stage-2.md

 - **Version**: The configuration file starts with the declaration of the CircleCI version being used.
 In this case, it's `2.1`, which indicates the version 2.1 of CircleCI's configuration syntax.

 - **Orbs**: Orbs are packages of YAML configuration for CircleCI.
 They provide reusable and shareable sets of commands, executors, and jobs.
-In this configuration, the `aws-sam-serverless` orb is imported at version `3.1.0`, which allows for seamless integration with AWS SAM (Serverless Application Model).
+In this configuration, the `aws-sam-serverless` orb is imported at version `3.1.0`, which allows for seamless integration with AWS.

 #### Commands